 TRANSPARENCY AND CONFLICTS OF INTEREST

-All proposals, requests for funding, ranking results, and related project materials will be made publicly available on the EMC’s website.
+All proposals, requests for funding, evaluation results, and related project materials will be made publicly available on the EMC’s website.
 Final results and data from EMC-approved projects will also be publicly available.

-If an EMC member is the principal investigator or a collaborator on a proposed project, the EMC member will recuse themself from ranking that project or participating in funding recommendations for that project.
+If an EMC member is the principal investigator or a collaborator on a proposed project, the EMC member will recuse themself from evaluating that project or participating in funding recommendations for that project.
 Applicants and EMC members shall disclose to the EMC any potential financial or non-financial conflicts of interests related to the proposal, including direct or indirect financial or non-financial relationships with the EMC, Board, Department, or applicants.
 The EMC member with the potential conflict of interest will abstain from voting on any items that relate to the conflict and avoid influencing any related decision.

 For-profit organizations or entities that could benefit (either directly or indirectly) financially from the proposed project outcomes may only participate as an in-kind contributor and may not participate in any activities or analyses that result in project findings or outcomes.
 For-profit organizations or individuals must clearly detail their role(s) in the proposed research, such as in-kind contributions of labor, equipment, or access to land.
 All research activities related to the collecting or analyzing data or reporting on the results must be performed by research institutions or individuals affiliated with such institutions.